 Feedback is an essential part of growing a productive and successful team.
 Sure, it's great when you get to pat people on the back and tell them what a great job they're doing; that's the kind of feedback everybody loves to give and receive.
 Unfortunately, it doesn't always work that way, and sometimes, you have to give negative feedback, too.
 This is significantly less pleasant than its positive counterpart, but that doesn't mean it has to be painful.
 There are ideal ways to let staff members know they have opportunities of improvement without crushing their morale.
 Let's take a look.

-1. Don't Wait a Year
+1. Don't Wait a Year for the Annual Review

 In the olden days, managers would wait until employees' annual reviews rolled around to discuss all the good or bad things they'd done throughout the past year.
 If you're still doing this, it's time to change your methodologies.
 Best practice is to bake feedback into your normal workflow and culture so employees become comfortable with these meetings.
 The sooner you can address issues, the sooner you can remedy them; if you wait an entire year, your employees might not even have reference points to something you've been stewing about for 12 months.
 Consistent, ongoing feedback sessions help eliminate the anxiety and fear that can otherwise exist around one-on-one meetings.